-There are numerous viable options for commercial construction financing in the current market, but none with the kind of leverage you can get via the SBA.
+There are numerous types of viable options for commercial construction financing for both ground up or major (or minor) commercial renovations, but none with the kind of leverage and flexibility you can get via the SBA.

-Some of the 100% financing programs are floating rates and therefore less attractive, but there are many instances where they are the right loan for a small business.
-If it makes sense to do so, lenders will refinance more expensive debt in the construction loan in order to improve the cash flow of the business which can have a significant impact on the borrower’s ability to qualify and/or just to improve the cash flow of the business.
+If it makes sense to do so, lenders will refinance more expensive debt in the construction loan in order to improve the cash flow of the business (typically using the 7a) which can have a significant impact on the borrower’s ability to qualify and/or just to improve the cash flow of the business.

 Also, SBA construction loans offer long term financing, whereas most conventional loans will have a balloon at the end of 5 years and a reset of the interest rate IF you qualify at that time.